noseam-env/flowdrop-cli/README.md

 [FlowDrop](https://github.com/FlowDrop/flowdrop) is a cross-platform tool that allows sharing files between devices directly over Wi-Fi.

-On Windows download and install Apple's [Bonjour SDK for Windows v3.0](https://raw.githubusercontent.com/FlowDrop/flowdrop-cli/master/redist/bonjoursdksetup.exe)
+On Windows download and install Apple's [Bonjour](https://raw.githubusercontent.com/FlowDrop/flowdrop-cli/master/redist/Bonjour64.exe)

+For some reason, it is not possible to send the file the first time

 The source code is published under GPL-3.0 license with anti-commercial clause, the license is available [here](https://github.com/FlowDrop/flowdrop-cli/blob/master/LICENSE).

 #### OS compatibility

-- windows AMD64: `fully working` *(requires Bonjour SDK)*
+- windows AMD64: `working` *(requires Bonjour)*
-- Windows ARM64: `requires to build Bonjour SDK`
+- Windows ARM64: `required to build Bonjour`
-- Linux: `working, but requires libavahi-compat-libdnssd-dev` *(avahi)*
+- Linux: `working` *(requires libavahi-compat-libdnssd-dev)*
 - macOS: `not tested, probably working`